evanhollier/Minesweeper/README.md

-School project for a Java class during freshman year (spring 2018).
+School project for a Java class during freshman year of undergrad (spring 2018).
 The basic requirements were to make an 1000+ line project using the professor's custom graphics package.
 I chose to create Minesweeper.

 My code is in BasicGraphics/src/eholli9_FinalProj